imagej/imagej.github.io/pages/LuraWave.md

 description: test description
 ---

+{% include menu-formats%}
-{% include menu-formats%}If you have Flex files from an older Opera system, you may receive a message from [Bio-Formats](Bio-Formats "wikilink") stating that you need a LuraWave LWF license code to decode these files.
+If you have Flex files from an older Opera system, you may receive a message from [Bio-Formats](Bio-Formats "wikilink") stating that you need a LuraWave LWF license code to decode these files.

 ## Decoding Flex files using the MBF distribution